domOrielton/minimal-web-notepad/README.md

  - list of available notes
  - turn features on and off to reduce page size if needed

 See demo at http://note.rf.gd/ or http://note.rf.gd/some-note-name-here.
+The demo doesn't have https so you will see password warnings in your browser - *do not* use it for anything other than a test.

 Screenshots
 ------------